byteBosss69/byteBosss69/README.md

 - 👋 Hi, I’m Vikash kumar
 - 👀 I’m QA Enthusiast from India
-- 🌱 I’m currently learning QA Automation
+- 🌱 I’m currently working with Hogarth Studios part of WPP group as a senior quality analyst.
 - 💞️ I’m looking for a dynamic organzation where I can showcase my skills
-- 📫 Reach me at mailtovikashkumar2@gmail.com
+- 📫 Reach me at mailtovikashsingh1@gmail.com
 - 👨‍💻 Portfolio https://www.crio.do/learn/portfolio/mailtovikashsingh1/

 <!---